anekobtw/timewise/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Roadmap
- - [ ] Download more sounds and make it so that you can choose the sound yourself.
+ - [ ] Download more sounds and make sound selection.
+ - [ ] Stopwatch feature.
+ - [ ] Make interface customizable.
+ - [ ] Add tussian language support.
+ - [ ] Add presets feature.
- - [ ] Make a stopwatch.
+ - [ ] Write a documentation for the programm.